oneilcin/cluster-api-tools/README.md

 ### Create new Managed Clusters using the cluster-api-provider-ssh API (direct, or kubectl)

 It is recommended to create each cluster in a new namespace.
 Sample manifests for [create cluster](https://github.com/samsung-cnct/cluster-api-provider-ssh/tree/master/assets)

+    # create a namespace for each new cluster you are creating
+    kubectl create namespace test1

+    # make sure the manifests below are in the same namespace
+    kubectl create -f cluster-private-key.yaml
+    kubectl create -f cluster.yaml --validate=false
+    kubectl create -f machines-formatted.yaml --validate=false